ryvn-mango/aws-vpc-peering-connection/README.md

 ## Notes

 - This module is designed for **cross-account** peering only
+- Routes are automatically added to **all route tables** in the VPC
 - Routes are created immediately but only function after acceptance
 - DNS resolution can be enabled for private hostname resolution
 - The module creates routes for all combinations of route tables and CIDR blocks